 Entrances to businesses, homes, or fields are always points of possible conflict.
 Be alert for these areas.
 Drivers ahead of you could decide at the last moment to turn right or left.

-or drifted snow create line-of-sight restrictions.
+Trees, shrubs, or piles of plowed or drifted snow create line-of-sight restrictions.
 Drivers trying to enter the roadway may not be able to adequately see traffic.
 They may turn out into, or across, your path of travel.